oushujun/EDTA/README.md

 ## Testing
-You can test the EDTA pipeline with a 1-Mb toy genome (it takes about 5 mins):
+You may test the EDTA pipeline with a 1-Mb toy genome, which takes about five mins.
+If you encounter any errors with your data, you should test this first before reporting an issue.
+If your test finishs without any errors (warnings are OK), then EDTA should be correctly installed.
+You should check your own data for any formating/naming mistakes.

 ```
 cd ./EDTA/test
 perl ../EDTA.pl --genome genome.fa --cds genome.cds.fa --curatedlib ../database/rice6.9.5.liban --exclude genome.exclude.bed --overwrite 1 --sensitive 1 --anno 1 --evaluate 1 --threads 10
 ```

 ## Inputs
 Required: The genome file [FASTA].
-Please make sure sequence names are short (<=15 characters) and simple (i.e, letters, numbers, and underscore).
+Please make sure sequence names are short (<=13 characters) and simple (i.e, letters, numbers, and underscore).

 Optional:
-1. Coding sequence of the species or closely related species [FASTA].
+1. Coding sequence of the species or a closely related species [FASTA].
 This file helps to purge gene sequences in the TE library.
-2. Known gene position of this version of the genome assembly [BED].
-Coordinates specified in this file will be whitelisted from TE annotation to avoid over-masking.
+2. Known gene positions of this version of the genome assembly [BED].
+Coordinates specified in this file will be excluded from TE annotation to avoid over-masking.
 3. Curated TE library of the species [FASTA].
 This file is trusted 100%.
 Please make sure it's curated.
 If you only have a couple of curated sequences, that's fine.
 It doesn't need to be complete.
+Providing curated TE sequences, especially for those under annotated TE types (i.e., SINEs and LINEs), will greatly improve the annotation quality.

 ## Outputs
-Expected: A non-redundant TE library: $genome.mod.EDTA.TElib.fa.
-The curated library is included in this file if provided.
+A non-redundant TE library: $genome.mod.EDTA.TElib.fa.
+The curated library will be included in this file if provided.
+The [rice library](./database/rice6.9.5.liban) will be (partially) included if `--force 1` is specified.
 TEs are classified into the superfamily level and using the three-letter naming system reported in [Wicker et al. (2007)](https://www.nature.com/articles/nrg2165).
 Each sequence can be considered as a TE family.
+To convert between classification systems, please refer to the [TE sequence ontology file](./util/TE_Sequence_Ontology.txt).

 Optional:
 1. Novel TE families: $genome.mod.EDTA.TElib.novel.fa.
 This file contains TE sequences that are not included in the curated library (`--curatedlib` required).
 2. Whole-genome TE annotation: $genome.mod.EDTA.TEanno.gff3.
 This file contains both structurally intact and fragmented TE annotations (`--anno 1` required).
 3. Summary of whole-genome TE annotation: $genome.mod.EDTA.TEanno.sum (`--anno 1` required).
 4. Low-threshold TE masking: $genome.mod.MAKER.masked.
 This is a genome file with only long TEs (>=1 kb) being masked.
 You may use this for de novo gene annotations.
-Annotated gene models should contain TEs and need further filtering (`--anno 1` required).
+In practice, this approach will reduce overmasking for genic regions, which can improve gene prediction quality.
+However, initial gene models should contain TEs and need further filtering (`--anno 1` required).
 5. Annotation inconsistency for simple TEs: $genome.mod.EDTA.TE.fa.stat.redun.sum (`--evaluate 1` required).
 6. Annotation inconsistency for nested TEs: $genome.mod.EDTA.TE.fa.stat.nested.sum (`--evaluate 1` required).
 7. Oveall annotation inconsistency: $genome.mod.EDTA.TE.fa.stat.all.sum (`--evaluate 1` required).